philwonski/twplugins-hello-json-advanced/README.md

 Both repos represent the same opinionated workflow for developing TiddlyWiki plugins.
 It's just a *file structure* with 3 levels and some style conventions.

+You can see a demo of the plugin in action [here](https://philwonski.github.io/twplugins-hello-json-advanced/#test-hangover).

+# Why?

 This setup serves me well whenever I'm building alternative user interfaces for tools like Salesforce, Airtable, Quickbooks, and Wordpress.

-# Why?

 Please see the [HelloJson](https://github.com/philwonski/twplugins-hello-json) repo for a more detailed explanation of the motivation behind this approach.
 This Advanced repo is intended to get you right into hard examples.

 # How?

-Refer again to the [HelloJson](https://github.com/philwonski/twplugins-hello-json) repo for a brief explanation of how to leverage ChatGPT to supercharge your own development of plugins in this style.
+Refer again to the [HelloJson](https://github.com/philwonski/twplugins-hello-json) repo for a brief explanation of how to I leverage ChatGPT and NPM packages to supercharge my own development of plugins in this style.

+Over time I will add examples to this and related repos so folks can have working demos to get started.

 In short, the basic structure starts with just 3 files: